Solve The Equation Log4 X 20 3 X

 Q2.
 What is the role of the Lambert W function here?

 A2.
 If you rewrite the equation as (x = 4^{,3x-20}) and take natural logs, you get (\ln x = (3x-20)\ln 4).
 Rearranging and exponentiating leads to a form suitable for Lambert W, yielding an exact solution in terms of (W).
-That said, the resulting expression is still implicit and not simpler than the numerical value Simple, but easy to overlook..
+Still, the resulting expression is still implicit and not simpler than the numerical value Simple, but easy to overlook..

 Q3.
 Is there a quick way to estimate the solution without a calculator?